mr-ansar/layer-cake/doc/source/index.rst

 *************

 The goal of this documentation is to demonstrate the use of the **layer-cake** library to deliver complex examples of concurrency.
-It will show how a few pages of concise Python (100 lines over 4 files) can deliver a complete example of a website backend that operates seamlessly across threads, processes and hosts.
+It will show how a few pages of concise Python (100 lines over 4 files) can deliver a sophisticated template for a website backend, that operates seamlessly across threads, processes and hosts.

 Externally the software offers a standard HTTP interface, while internally it runs a fully asynchronous, event-driven execution environment.
 Demonstrations include;

-* creation of a pool of request threads with a single call,
+* creation of a pool of request *threads* with a single call,
 * load distribution of requests across the pool,
 * detection of periods of heavy loading and appropriate client feedback,
 * switching to a pool of request *processes* with the addition of a single argument,